jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - What is the author's definition of "life"?
 While the chapter provides a comprehensive exploration of the concept, it might be helpful to provide a clear definition or criteria for what constitutes life.
 - How does the author plan to apply the principles of cellular biology to the study of politics and economics?
 The chapter hints at this application, but it is not entirely clear how the author plans to make this connection.

-## Chapter 3—What Evolution Is—The Editor of Life
+## Chapter 3—What Evolution Is: The Editor of Players

 ### Introduction